Christie Brinkley Stuns As She Playfully Poses In Swimsuit At Age 63

 While some may believe Christie relies on photo enhancements, it’s also well-known that she has kept her model-good looks into her 60s.

-Fox News reported on Brinkley’s latest photos as the site quotes her discussing how she manages to keep a youthful appearance.
+Fox News reported on Brinkley’s latest photos, as the site quoted her discussing how she manages to keep a youthful appearance.

-“…she has a no-nonsense approach to fitness and skincare to maintain her youthful appearance.”
+“She has a no-nonsense approach to fitness and skincare to maintain her youthful appearance.”

-During the same 2015 interview, Fox quotes Christie as saying she likes to make her workouts fun and was currently enjoying Soul Cycle spin classes.
+During the same 2015 interview, Fox quoted Christie as saying she likes to make her workouts fun and was currently enjoying Soul Cycle spin classes.
 She also mentioned being a vegetarian since age 13, which she attributes to helping her stay healthy and vibrant.

 Fox News goes on to state the images were part of a promotion for a weekend gala hosted by Social Life Magazine in the Hamptons.